Pektech/zener-two/README.md

 # zener-two

 Alexa skill written with the Alexa Python SDK.
-Orginaly wrote a version of this with flask-ask.
+Originally wrote a version of this with flask-ask.